 - Project Management

-Logistics and Supply chain management offers a career that will continually develop an individual’s potential and reward ambition in a challenging global environment.
+The logistics industries offer a career that will continually develop an individual’s potential and reward ambition in a challenging global environment.
 Since the demand for logistics professionals outstrips the supply, there are excellent opportunities for rapid career progression for those with the drive to succeed.
-Careers in Logistics Services offer early responsibility, exciting challenges with good remuneration and opportunities to travel.
+Careers in logistics offers early responsibility, exciting challenges with good remuneration and opportunities to travel.

 Assessment methods include a variety of written formats from essays (ranging from 1,500 to 2,000 words), Directed Reading and Reflection Exercises (up to 500 words in length) and oral presentations delivered both in a group and individually.